jghauser/papis-ask/README.md

 # Papis-ask

-This plugin for [Papis](https://github.com/papis/papis) integrates [paper-qa](https://github.com/whitead/paper-qa/) to provide intelligent document search and question answering capabilities using natural language.
-You can set it up to use a variety of local and online LLMs.
+This plugin for [Papis](https://github.com/papis/papis) integrates [paper-qa](https://github.com/whitead/paper-qa/) to allow you to use LLMs to ask questions about your library.
+Use it to search for documents or have it explain things to you.
+You can set it up to use a variety of local and online models.
 It is inspired by [isaksamsten](https://github.com/isaksamsten)'s excellent work on [papisqa](https://github.com/isaksamsten/papisqa).

-This is under active development.
+Papis-ask is under active development.
 Expect bugs and changes.

 ## Installation